allenai/tango/CONTRIBUTING.md

     <details><summary>Expand details 👇</summary><br/>

     Our continuous integration (CI) testing runs [a number of checks](https://github.com/allenai/tango/actions) for each pull request on [GitHub Actions](https://github.com/features/actions).
 You can run most of these tests locally, which is something you should do *before* opening a PR to help speed up the review process and make it easier for us.

-    First, you should run [`black`](https://github.com/psf/black) to make sure you code is formatted consistently.
-Many IDEs support code formatters as plugins, so you may be able to setup black to run automatically everytime you save. [`black.vim`](https://github.com/psf/black/tree/master/plugin) will give you this functionality in Vim, for example.
-But `black` is also easy to run directly from the command line.
+    First, you should run [`isort`](https://github.com/PyCQA/isort) and [`black`](https://github.com/psf/black) to make sure you code is formatted consistently.
+    Many IDEs support code formatters as plugins, so you may be able to setup isort and black to run automatically everytime you save.
+    For example, [`black.vim`](https://github.com/psf/black/tree/master/plugin) will give you this functionality in Vim.
+But both `isort` and `black` are also easy to run directly from the command line.
     Just run this from the root of your clone:

+        isort .
         black .

     Our CI also uses [`flake8`](https://github.com/allenai/tango/tree/main/tests) to lint the code base and [`mypy`](http://mypy-lang.org/) for type-checking.
 You should run both of these next with